-- Ensure that our curriculum intent and implementation are embedded securely and consistently across the school - Make provision for different starting points from which children develop their learning. - Contribute to short, medium and long term curriculum planning with colleagues that meets curriculum requirements for the Statutory framework for the Early Years Foundation Stage Setting the standards for learning, development and care for children from birth to five - Plan high quality learning and teaching experiences for each day with a specific learning focus, which target some children. - Plan for some adults to be deployed in an area or activity and others to be in a more flexible role supporting child-initiated learning. - Meet the needs of more able and less able children as appropriate, ensuring that we always consider the most disadvantaged children and those pupils with SEND. - Prepare and present accurate and effective on-going reports of children. - Maintain a stimulating learning environment ensuring continuity and progression in children's learning. - Use rigorous observation and assessment procedures to plan for and extend children's learning. - Engage in training that aims to standardise our assessment judgements to ensure parity of decisions - Share with parents and carers observations, photographs and videos through EYLog system - Share with parents and carers the assessment data for their child that highlights both formative and summative progress
+- Ensure that our curriculum intent and implementation are embedded securely and consistently across the school - Make provision for different starting points from which children develop their learning. - Contribute to short, medium- and long-term curriculum planning with colleagues that meets curriculum requirements for the Statutory framework for the Early Years Foundation Stage - Setting the standards for learning, development and care for children from birth to five - Plan high quality learning and teaching experiences for each day with a specific learning focus, which target children using both an objective led and needs led approach. - Plan for some adults to be deployed in an area or activity and others to be in a more flexible role supporting child-initiated learning. - Meet the needs of more able and less able children as appropriate, ensuring that we always consider the most disadvantaged children and those pupils with SEND. - Prepare and present accurate and effective on-going reports of children. - Maintain a stimulating learning environment ensuring continuity and progression in children's learning. - Use rigorous observation and assessment procedures to plan for and extend children's learning. - Engage in training that aims to standardise our assessment judgements to ensure parity of decisions - Share with parents and carers observations, photographs and videos through EYLog system on a regular basis - Share with parents and carers the assessment data for their child that highlights both formative and summative progress on a termly basis, with accompanying explanations of the different ranges and what they mean - Hold communication calls each term for parents to discuss their child's progress - Produce a written report and summative assessment profile for each child when they transition to a new setting

-- Experience a range of learning opportunities. - Have sufficient time to experience preferred learning opportunities. - Have the confidence to approach new learning experiences independently or with the support and encouragement of an adult or peer.
+- Experience a range of learning opportunities. - Have sufficient time to experience preferred learning opportunities. - Have the confidence to approach new learning experiences independently or with the support and encouragement of an adult or peer. - Apply their existing knowledge to new and varied contexts